elraphty/SimplePWA/README.md

  Then on your network an run the app, to confirm toggle the offline button and reload, it will work when you are offline also off your data connection to verify

-# Any errors letme know
+# Any errors let me know